 | General availability | Patches |

-From January 2026, Adobe shifted to a new release cadence: monthly isolated security patches (as needed), one major version per year (released in May), and aggregated security patches twice yearly (May and November).
+From January 2026, Adobe's cadence is: monthly isolated security patches as needed, one major version per year in May, and aggregated security patches in May and November.
 Each 2.4.x release carries a three-year support window from its GA date.

 Here are the recent Adobe Commerce releases and their corresponding end-of-support dates to assist you in planning upgrades and ensuring continued stability and security for your eCommerce platform.